Irongist API Documentation

 Order By Examples

 id, createdAt, updatedAt.
-Custom fields cannot be ordered.
+Custom fields cannot be ordered due to encryption.{

 "select": ["first_name", "email"],